 Most swelling during pregnancy is experienced in the face, hands, legs, ankles, and feet.
 Swollen feet and ankles can be particularly uncomfortable, especially if you’re pregnant when it’s warm out.
 Some women can’t even put shoes on for the last few months of their pregnancy because their swelling is so extreme.

 Although slight swelling is normal during pregnancy, sudden or extreme swelling can be a cause for concern.
 Sudden swelling is a common symptom of preeclampsia, a pregnancy complication that can be dangerous if not treated.
-At each prenatal appointment, the doctor will check for high blood pressure, which, in addition to swelling, is an early symptom of preeclampsia.
+At each prenatal appointment, the doctor will check for high blood pressure, which, in addition to the swelling, is an early symptom of preeclampsia.

 If you notice sudden swelling in your hands or feet while pregnant, don’t hesitate to check in with your doctor.